Last Updated on March 21, 2023 by Dr Sharon Baisil MD

 - The presence of magnesium adds the cherry on top for diabetics.
 This nutrient usually lacks in diabetic individuals and is responsible for lowering levels of sugar in the blood.
-The almonds are a great source of magnesium.
+Almonds are a great source of magnesium.

-- Magnesium has many other benefits on the body too.
-It helps reduce vulnerability towards strokes, cardiovascular diseases, kidney issues, blood pressure management, etc.
+- Magnesium has many other benefits for the body too.
+It helps reduce vulnerability to strokes, cardiovascular diseases, kidney issues, blood pressure management, etc.

 - Almonds can also be efficient in lowering the levels of bad cholesterol in the body.
-These elements are responsible for numerous heart risks—daily addition of almonds in your meal assists in cholesterol reduction and management.
+These elements are responsible for numerous heart risks—the daily addition of almonds in your meal assists in cholesterol reduction and management.

 - Almonds are also beneficial for the skin, as oils, for strengthening memory, These qualities of the almond make it a popularly useful nut in traditional medicinal systems such as Unani, Ayurveda, etc.